ansys/pyansys-dev-guide/doc/source/overview/index.rst

   pre-commit install

-Now, each time you run ``git commit``, your commit will only be created if it passes the minimum style checks that will also be run on the GitHub CI/CD.
+Now, each time you run ``git commit``, your commit is only created if it passes the minimum style checks that also run on the GitHub CI/CD.